I LOVE PARIS!

 When to Visit France:

-Fall in Paris has an infectious pulse of energy as Parisians return to town.
+Spring in Paris has an infectious pulse of energy.
 Interesting exhibits and shows fill the events guides.
 There's a significant drop in tourism, flights and hotels are less expensive.

 Check your local travel agencies, Expedia.com or Travelocity.com for their vacation packages to Paris.
 When booking a flight, you should also explore airfare/hotel package deals, as these can sometimes offer significant savings.

 Get there and have fun!

 Paris is roughly 6 miles across, so wear good walking shoes (not sneakers/tennis shoes).
 You might want to take advantage of Paris Métro.
 Most of the attractions are in the center of the city, which is a good thing.
 Métro lines are identified by their final destinations.
 Simply select the appropriate line and take it in the direction you want.
 The Métro stations are well marked, and there are ticket booths at most entrances.
 A word of caution: though a single-fare ticket is valid for an entire continuous trip, including connections, be sure to keep your ticket until you leave the system at your destination; being caught without it means an instant fine, payable in cash on the spot.